s-now25/bpsr-skyward-guide/README.md

 #### Crit

-We need 40% crit rate to be able to perform rotation as explained in the [Rotation](#rotation) section.
+We need 40% crit rate to be able to perform rotation as explained in [40% Crit Rate](#40-crit-rate).
 Once 40% is reached, stacking more crit doesn't provide as much value as other stats such as haste.

 #### Haste